Juan Guevara

 Juan Gualberto Guevara B.A.
 J.C.D.
-(12 July 1882 – 27 November 1954) was created on 18 February 1946 a Cardinal Priest by Pope Pius XII.
+(12 July 1882 – 27 November 1954) was created on 18 February 1946 as a Cardinal Priest by Pope Pius XII.
 He was Archbishop of Lima in the Roman Catholic Church.
 He was the first Cardinal of Peru.

 Biography

 Early life and education

 He was born in Villa de Vitor in the Archdiocese of Arequipa.
 Educated at the Seminary of San Jerónimo, Arequipa and University of San Agustin.
 Graduated in 1912 with a Bachelor of Arts degree.
 Finally went to the Pontifical Gregorian University in Rome, where in 1922 he earned a doctorate in canon law.